Max and Moritz (film)

 Max and Moritz (Max und Moritz) is a 1956 German musical film directed by Norbert Schultze.
 It stars Kristian Schultze and Norbert Schultze junior as the title characters.
 The film premiered on 28 September 1956 at Uhlenhorst Lichtspiele in Hamburg.

 Plot

-A poet and a woman tell the story of the rascals Max and Moritz.
+A poet and a lady narrate the story of the rogues Max and Moritz.
 The film is largely based on the original story Max and Moritz by humorist Wilhelm Busch.